LuvHarris: A Practical Corner Detector for Event-cameras: CONCLUSION

 We have presented a practical corner detector for event-based camera specifically addressing problems with limits on event-throughput and detector accuracy.
 Accuracy is improved by using the Harris algorithm; compared to the arc-based methods it uses more information to give a consistent result.
 The consistent corner trails even in cluttered conditions indicate the luvHarris algorithm will also produce consistent motion estimation when tracking corners over time.

 Compared to previous event-driven Harris implementations, we use the proposed threshold-ordinal-surface which eliminates the need for a temporal parameter, and has a simple update methodology.
 The contribution of the TOS also extends beyond the corner detection algorithm, and the surface could also be used in other applications.
-The full luvHarris algorithm is simple and can be implemented in very few lines of code, and builds on open-source libraries.
+The full luvHarris algorithm is simple and can be implemented in very few lines of code, and builds on open-source, optimised, libraries.

 Event-throughput for high-resolution cameras of multiple million events/s was achieved in real-time by decoupling the heavy Harris calculations from the event-stream.
 Instead, the only calculations that were done event-by-event was the update of the TOS and a simple look-up of the best effort Harris score.
-The concept of decoupling event streams from the complex algorithm component is valuable to apply to other event-driven vision algorithms, especially as the camera resolutions continue to increase.
+The concept of decoupling event streams from the complex algorithm component is a valuable insight that sits somewhere between fully asynchronous and batch-based processing and can be applied to other event-driven vision algorithms; to enable real-time event-based algorithms, possibly an approach using look-up table events (luv) is all you need.

 \begin{IEEEbiography}[{ }]{Arren Glover} Arren obtained a Bachelor of Mechatronic Engineering from the University of Queensland and a PhD in developmental robotics and on-line learning from the Queensland University of Technology, Australia.
 Since 2015 he has been with the Italian Institute of Technology's Event-driven Perception for Robotics research line with the focus on developing real-time vision algorithms for the iCub robot using event-cameras.
-He is a senior researcher contributing to the technical direction, student supervision, and industrial collaborations of the group. \end{IEEEbiography}
+He is a senior researcher also leading industrial collaborations. \end{IEEEbiography} \begin{IEEEbiography}[{ }]{Aiko Dinale} Aiko Dinale received the B.E. degree in 2010 in computer engineering from the University of Genova (Italy).
+In 2012, she received the M.E. degree in robotics engineering jointly from Ecole Centrale de Nantes (France) and University of Genoa (Italy) as Erasmus Mundus scholarship holder for the European Master on Advanced Robotics (EMARO).
+In 2017, she earned her PhD title in Mechanical Engineering (Robotics and Mechatronics curricula) from the University of Genoa (Italy).
+Since then, she is a postdoc at the Italian Institute of Technology (IIT) in Genoa (Italy).
+She has been working on various topics such as whole-body dynamics, and control of humanoid robots, and event-driven perception systems for robotics. \end{IEEEbiography}